-Food supplement suitable for adults and children (from 4 years upwards) with the following recommendations:
+Food supplement suitable for adults and children (from 4 years onwards) with the following recommendations:

-- For anyone unable to swallow capsules, the contents of the capsule can be mixed with a cold meal or beverage.
+- For anyone unable to swallow capsules, the capsule can be opened and the contents mixed into cool food or drinks.

 - Do not exceed recommended daily dosage.